louischatriot/nedb/README.md

 need to call `loadDatabase`).
 Any command issued before load is finished is buffered and will be executed when load is done.
-* `nodeWebkitAppName` (optional): if you are using NeDB from whithin a Node Webkit app, specify its name (the same one you use in the `package.json`) in this field and the `filename` will be relative to the directory Node Webkit uses to store the rest of the application's data (local storage etc.).
+* `nodeWebkitAppName` (optional, **DEPRECATED**): if you are using NeDB from whithin a Node Webkit app, specify its name (the same one you use in the `package.json`) in this field and the `filename` will be relative to the directory Node Webkit uses to store the rest of the application's data (local storage etc.).
 It works on Linux, OS X and Windows.
+Now that you can use `require('nw.gui').App.dataPath` in Node Webkit to get the path to the data directory for your application, you should not use this option an,ymore and it will be removed.

 If you use a persistent datastore without the `autoload` option, you need to call `loadDatabase` manually.
 This function fetches the data from datafile and prepares the database. **Don't forget it!** If you use a